Tomorrow-Happens/coding-guidelines/README.md

     │   footer.css
 ```

-# JS
+# JavaScript
-For all JavaScript guidelines, we follow the (JavaScript Standard Style)[https://github.com/standard/standard]
+For all JavaScript guidelines, we follow the [JavaScript Standard Style](https://github.com/standard/standard).

 # CSS

+We have created our own CSS coding guideline system as seen below.
+We are hoping to achieve simplicity, readability and extendability.

 ## Files